srishanbhattarai/trpl-redirect/README.md

 So, for example, if you were on the page for Advanced Traits on the outdated book, you would automatically be redirected to Advanced Traits on the new book.

 # Installation
-For now, only manual installation is possible.
-Chrome and Firefox support is imminent.

 ## Chrome
+For now, only a manual installation is possible.
+Availability on the Chrome web store is imminent.
 1. Download a zip of this repository [here](https://github.com/srishanbhattarai/trpl-redirect/archive/master.zip)
 2. Go to the URL - `chrome://extensions`
 3. Press `Load Unpacked Extension` and provide it the zip you downloaded.
 4. Profit

 ## Firefox
-I'm not sure of the exact steps for manually installing a Firefox extension, but I've submitted a request to upload it as an add-on to the marketplace.
-It should be available shortly.
+The extension can be downloaded as an [add-on](https://addons.mozilla.org/en-US/firefox/addon/trpl-redirect/).

 # License
 MIT